Applying Demand Factors for Schools per NEC 220.86

 Example using 25 VA/sq. ft.:

-– Remainder over 20 VA/sq. ft: (25 – 20) = 5 x 0.25 = 1.25 VA/sq. ft. - Calculate the Final Demand Load: Add the results from each tier to get the final calculated demand load in VA per square foot.
-Then, multiply this new, lower value by the school’s total square footage to find the total calculated feeder and service load.
-A precise final number is easier to find than using a generic size electrical wire calculator without these inputs.
+– Remainder over 20 VA/sq. ft: (25 − 20) = 5.000 × 0.25 = 1.250 VA/sq. ft. - Calculate the Final Demand Load: Add the results from each tier to get the final calculated demand load in VA per square foot.
+Then multiply this value by the school’s total square footage to find the total calculated feeder and service load.

 Example:

-In this example, the optional method reduced the calculated service load from 3,750 kVA to 2,562.5 kVA—a reduction of nearly 32%.
+In this example, the optional method reduced the calculated service load from 3,750 kVA to 2,550 kVA—a reduction of about 32%.
 Mastering calculations like this is essential for anyone following a master electrician exam prep study plan.
 For a deeper dive into code specifics, our guide to NEC 2023 load calculations provides additional context.

 Ready to master complex calculations?
 Pass your Master Electrician exam with our specialized calculation prep courses.